OPC UA Safe & Secure South Plugin

 Subscriptions

-A subscription list which gives the root node of the OPC/UA server will cause all variables within the server to be added to the subscription list.
-Care however should be taken as this may be a large number of assets.
+The root Node of any OPC UA server’s Address Space is a Folder called Objects which has the NodeId ‘ns=0;i=85’.
+A subscription list which specifies the NodeId of the Objects folder will cause all Variables in the Address Space to be added to the subscription list.
+Care should be taken as this may be a large number of Variables.

 Username Authentication